edgedb/easy-edgedb/chapter14/index.md

 # Chapter 14 - A ray of hope

 > Finally there is some good news: Jonathan Harker is alive.
-After escaping Castle Dracula, it seems that he found his way to Buda-Pesth (Budapest) in August and then to a hospital, which sent Mina a letter.
-The hospital tells Mina that "He has had some fearful shock and continues to talk about wolves and poison and blood, of ghosts and demons."
+It seems that he managed to escape Castle Dracula, after which he found his way to Buda-Pesth (Budapest) in August and then to a hospital.
+The staff at the hospital are worried about Jonathan's mental health and send Mina a letter in which they say that he had "had some fearful shock and continues to talk about wolves and poison and blood, of ghosts and demons."
 >
+> Poor Jonathan!
+Sitting in the hospital he begins to wonder if he has just gone insane.
+Was Count Dracula real?
+Were the vampire women real too?
+Or did he just imagine the whole thing?
+How can Mina marry a man who is slowly going insane?
+>
 > Mina takes a train to the hospital where Jonathan is recovering, after which they take a train back to England to the city of Exeter where they get married.
 Mina sends Lucy a letter from Exeter about the good news...but it arrives too late and Lucy never opens it.
 >
 > Meanwhile, Van Helsing continues to contact his associates in universities around Europe to search for information on vampires and their activities.
 The men visit the graveyard as planned and see vampire Lucy walking around.
-When Arthur sees her he finally believes Van Helsing, and so do the rest of the men.
+When Arthur sees Lucy he finally believes Van Helsing, and so do the rest of the men.
 They now know that vampires are real, and manage to destroy her.
-Arthur is sad but happy to see that Lucy is no longer forced to be a vampire and can now die in peace.
+Arthur is sad but also happy to see that Lucy is no longer forced to be a vampire and can now die in peace.

 Looks like we have a new city called Exeter, which is easy to add: